- ✓ Extremely flexible

 |Heated bed||up to 60 °C|

-TPU material has a number of features, making it a great choice for a wide range of uses.
-It is resistant to abrasion, oil, chemical and wearing, which makes it perfect for use in industries such as the automotive industry.
-TPU printed parts are also resistant to low temperatures, which which means that it does not become brittle and difficult to work with.
+TPU filament has a number of features, making it a great choice for a wide range of uses.
+It is resistant to abrasion, oil, chemical and wearing, which makes it perfect for use in industries such as the automotive industry. printed parts of TPU are also resistant to low temperatures, which which means that it does not become brittle and difficult to work with.

 Compared to TPE, which is also a flexible filament, TPU is a little bit easier to print and retains its elastic properties better at lower temperatures.
 TPU material also has a higher abrasion resistance and a higher resistance to oils and greases.